2miles/plex-poster-downloader/README.md

 ### Modifications

-- Added the ability to skip, overwrite, or add a new poster, controlled via command-line arguments.
+- Added the ability to skip, overwrite, or add new posters, controlled via `--mode`.

-- Added the ability to choose the target library when running the script.
+- Made the target Plex library configurable via `--library` argument.
+- Replaced overly complex filename logic (binary search) with simpler and readable logic.
+- Added error handling for failed API requests or invalid environment variables.

-- Updated the documentation a bit.
+- Modernized the codebase:
+  - Replaced `.format()` with f-strings.
+  - Added proper type hints (`Optional`, `Element`, etc.).
+  - Loaded secrets via `.env` file with `python-dotenv`.
+- Cleaned up and standardized all docstrings using Google-style format.
+- Refactored logic for clarity (separating concerns between media path and filename generation).
+- Improved output clarity with formatted logging messages.

 ## About the script